-The District will be treating this area with Aqua-Reslin (EPA Reg.
+The District will be treating this area with DeltaGard (EPA Reg.

-6th., 2021.
-Both control products are approved for use in mosquito control
+August 25th, 2022.
+Both control products are approved for use in mosquito

-by the US EPA.
-We have been working hard to use Integrated Pest Management
+control by the US EPA.
+We have been working hard to use Integrated Vector

-Practices in these areas and the majority of our control efforts focus on
+Management practices in these areas and the majority of our control efforts

-preventing mosquito breeding and killing mosquito larvae before they become
+focus on preventing mosquito breeding and killing mosquito larvae before

-flying adults.
-However, due to West Nile virus activity and elevated
+they become flying adults.
+However, due to West Nile virus activity and

-mosquito abundance detected, adult mosquito control followed by wide-area
+elevated mosquito abundance detected, adult mosquito control followed by

-larval control treatments via truck-mounted ground fogger will be employed
+wide area larval control treatments via truck mounted ground fogger will be

-to control the current mosquito population in this area.
-Signs will be
+employed to control the current mosquito population in this area.
+Signs were

 activities.
 Information regarding the treatment will be posted on our